hansenms/minecraft-server/README.md

 ### Bedrock Connect DNS

-There is a pretty neat DNS trick that can be used as described here: https://github.com/Pugmatt/BedrockConnect.
+There is a pretty neat DNS trick that can be used as described here: [https://github.com/Pugmatt/BedrockConnect]().

 Set your DNS servers to manual on the XBox with:

 1. Primary DNS: 104.238.130.180
 1. Secondary DNS: 8.8.8.8 (or similar)

-Then connect to one of the featured servers and you will be "relayed" to another server that will allow you to enter the remote bedrock server you would like to connect to.
+Then connect to one of the "featured servers" and you will be "relayed" to another server that will allow you to enter the remote bedrock server you would like to connect to.
 Watch [this video](https://www.youtube.com/watch?v=Uz-XYXAxd8Q) for details.